neve-linux/neveports/USING_GIT.md

 Afterwards, you can create your commit.
 Type `git commit`.
 A text editor will come up, where you need to specify your commit message.
-A commit message consists of a first line, which is subject to Chimera's rules when it comes to its formatting.
+A commit message consists of a first line, which is subject to Neve's rules when it comes to its formatting.
 The first line should be 50 characters or less, and should be followed by an empty line.
 The other lines should be 72 characters or less, and you should put a more detailed description of what your commit does there,